The brewery was first opened in 1997 by the Clift family.

 By spring 2003, I was brewing twice a week; working 7 days a week; and due to become a father on April 3rd.
 Clearly, something had to change and fortunately Graham Stanley (Stan) was available to join the brewery.
 He soon became an able brewer and celebrated his first year at the brewery with “12 Months With Good Beerhaviour” a 4.5 % ABV beer brewed with 6 lbs of local honey.

 Like every other microbrewery I know, we had a very successful 2004.
 THIS won its category in the SIBA regional beer competition and came 3rd overall.
 We found ourselves working flat out and faced the prospect of running out of beer several times.
-To avoid this in 2005, we have bought the old Wye Valley Brewery plant from behind The Barrels in Hereford and will be installing it in Spring 2005 (see “Build a Brewery Blog”).
-This will allow us to brew 10 to 15 barrels at a time and give me more time to sell and deliver beer in the midlands and abroad.
+To avoid this, we bought the old Wye Valley Brewery plant from behind The Barrels in Hereford and installed it in Spring 2005.
+This allowed us to brew up to 15 barrels at a time and gave me more time to sell and deliver beer in the midlands and abroad.